Around 60,000 years ago, humans migrated out of Africa to the rest of the world. Traveling on foot, Salopek is following their path.

 Awad’s cold-water canteen is made from a sack, cardboard, plastic twine, and a plastic water bottle.

 The water-cooling thermos is made from junk found around a farm.
 He wraps a large water bottle with cardboard.
 He wraps a sack around the cardboard.
 Then he makes a long handle from string.
 He hangs it on a saddle.
 Soon, the wetted cardboard cools our drinking water.

 December 11, 2014

-It doesn’t matter what you call a mule .
-A mule won’t answer to it.
-Each of my walking partners has called our mule by a different name.
+It doesn’t matter what you call a mule, though.
+It won’t answer to it.
+Each of my walking partners has called our white jenny by a different name.
 One guide called her Barbara.
 Another called her Sweetie.
 My photographer calls her Snowflake.

-I call her Kirkatir.
-It is a Turkish name.
-It means “grey mule.”
-But she is like all mules.
-She answers to no label.
+My preference is Kirkatir, a Turkish name meaning “grey mule.”
+But, like all mules, she answers to no label.
 She comes when she feels like it.
-She does what she pleases.
+And she does what she pleases.
 Thankfully, that includes carrying our supplies.

 Near Khurramabad, Pakistan